duncanpierce/hetzanetes/README.md

 ## Alternatives

-I wanted a simple way to create and manage Kubernetes clusters on Hetzner Cloud.
+I wanted a simple way to create and manage Kubernetes clusters on Hetzner Cloud, and I wanted to be able to manage and repair the cluster from within.
 There are really good projects out there but none of them quite did what I wanted (as of 2020-09-19).
 They are all worth checking out, especially if this project doesn't meet your needs.

 * [Pharmer](https://github.com/pharmer/pharmer) - loads of features but doesn't support Hetzner Cloud.